duarteocarmo/duarteocarmo.com/content/posts/110-bagaco-v3.md

 {"justification": "The extract is mainly a product listing and offers little explanation beyond basic promotional information.", "educational_score": 1, "category": "Lifestyle"}
 ```

 With that annotated dataset, I used the _classic_ embeddings + `LogisticRegression` to [train a classifier and apply it to the whole dataset](https://huggingface.co/datasets/duarteocarmo/bagaco3/tree/main/classifier).
 4× RTX 4090s and 2 hours later, I had the entire dataset annotated.
-After some testing and a lot of autoresearch, I didn't find anything that really beat it.
+After some testing and many experiments with [pi-autoresearch](https://github.com/davebcn87/pi-autoresearch), an extension inspired by Karpathy's autoresearch project, I didn't find anything that really beat it.

 <center>
 <a href="{static}/images/110/label-distributions.webp" target="_blank">